KinkyMakers/OSSM-hardware/FAQ.md

 ### Q: What print material is best?
 A: All of our testing has been with simple PLA, however if you do print it in an interesting material make sure to share it to the discord!

 ### Q: What is the infill percentage?
-A: 40% has been found to work just fine with PLA
+A: 30% has been found to work just fine with PLA for non flexible parts

+### Q: How thick are the walls and top?
+A: Recommend at least 3mm for non flexible parts.

+### Q: What are these flexible parts and how should I print them?
+A: There are mounting solutions that use clamps for the OSSM these need some flexiblity.
+For these parts thinner walls 2mm, lower infill percentages and a gyroid pattern.

 ### Q: How do I mount toys onto the OSSM?
 A: Aside from the motor this is second decision.
-There is a vacc-u-lock compatible mount <insert name> and a plate mount for suction cup toys that has some points to tie a dildo down <insert name>
+There is a vacc-u-lock compatible mount the double double and a plate mount for suction cup toys that has some points to tie a dildo down The OSSM Platten

 ### Q: What to I mount the machine on?
 A: Well there are a few designs available.
 THere are standard pipe mounts for US/Canadian along with 80/20 rails that can be used like a construction set.
 There are even manfrotto boom compatible adaptors.
 It is really limited by you imagination.

 ### Q: How do I control my OSSM
 A: It depends on how you are going to use it.
 Basic OSSM control is via a web page there are also hardware controller.
 If you want something specific you can create your own that is the great thing about open source hardware.